 - Meeting room capacity has been reduced - please observe the maximum number of meeting attendees signposted on the doors.

-- Furniture in the shared spaces has been thinned out and moved to a safe distance - please do not move the chairs or benches closer together.
+- Furniture in the shared spaces has been thinned out and moved to a safe distance - please do not move the chairs or benches closer together, and use the sanitation wipes provided to clean down tables after use.

 That's why we've revisited the packages that we offer our tenants at Sussex Innovation, to support you as you establish what the 'new normal' looks like for you.
 So, whether: